cfcs/tlsping/readme.md

 The host, port, and sha256 fingerprint of the x509 (TLS) certificate of `server` are provided in the initial SOCKS request by the "actual client".

 The sha256 fingerprint is configured as the "user_id" to send to the SOCKS proxy.
 This enables users to configure the fingerprints from within their client applications directly.
+The user may also use this field to supply the file name of a PEM certificate of a CA trusted for the destination.

 The control channel between `client` and `proxy` is protected by TLS using both client and server certificates, and they share a common (self-signed) CA.

-The `proxy` only allows access to existing connections etablished in previous sessions using the same client certificate.
+The `proxy` only allows access to existing connections etablished in previous sessions using the same client certificate (multiple separate users can use the same `proxy`).

+### Current status of the implementation

+- Implemented operations:
+  - `CONNECT`
+  - `CONNECT_ANSWER`
+  - `SUBSCRIBE`
+  - `INCOMING`
+- Partially implemented operations:
+  - `OUTGOING`: Records are sent, but no `STATUS_ANSWER` response in case of `seq_num` mismatch, and no PING queue freeing
+  - `QUEUE`: Records are queued and sent, but no `STATUS_ANSWER` given
+- Operations not implemented:
+  - `ACK`
+  - `STATUS`
+  - `STATUS_ANSWER`
+  - `FETCH`

 ### Installation